 To find your local health center, go to their search page here.

 State and local resources

-Your local health department is a wealth of knowledge when it comes to finding reduced-cost dental care.
+Your local health department is a wealth of knowledge when it comes to finding low cost dental clinics near you.
 All you need to do is call your local health department, and ask about their financial assistance programs.
 To find your department's contact information, search for your state here.

 United Way WorldWide

 For other local resources, you can always call the number for United Way Worldwide as mentioned above.
-Simply dial 2-1-1 and you'll be connected to a vast network of information.
+Simply dial 211 and you'll be connected to a vast network of information.
 The line is open 24 hours a day, seven days a week and can be accessed both by phone and computer.
-It's a free and confidential service, and you can find information about a wide variety of services, including health and dental care.
+It's a free and confidential service, and you can find information about a wide variety of services, including affordable dental care.

 You may be hesitant to choose this option because of horror stories you've heard about foreign clinics, but that's just not the reality anymore.
-Clinics in other countries are able to offer affordable care because the cost of living in those countries is much lower than it is in the United States.
-These clinics cater to dental tourists and rely on positive reviews to keep their practices open.
-Just make sure you do plenty of research on the clinic you want to go to, and read more about dental tourism here.
+Clinics in other countries are able to offer affordable dental care because the cost of living in those countries is much lower than it is in the United States.

 Dental emergencies and no insurance

-If you have a dental emergency and you don't have insurance, try to find an emergency dentist near you by calling the United Way or your local health center as mentioned above.
+If you have a dental emergency with no insurance, try to find an emergency dentist near you by calling the United Way or your local health center as mentioned above.